Why Implement a Predictive Maintenance Strategy?

 Manufacturers and software providers define ‘Predictive Maintenance’ as the proactive maintenance strategy that uses big data and analytics to prioritize and optimize asset maintenance.

-Predictive maintenance relies on real-time IoT data and analysis to monitor usage patterns and detect anomalies in the actual operating condition of equipment, predicting upcoming failures or loss of efficiency, maximizing the availability of the asset.
-With predictive maintenance, maintenance activities are scheduled as-needed reducing unnecessary repairs and the negative impact of maintenance operations on the profitability of the manufacturing plant.
+Predictive maintenance relies on real-time IoT data and analysis to monitor usage patterns and detect anomalies in the actual operating condition of equipment, predicting upcoming failures or loss of efficiency, and maximizing the availability of the asset.
+With predictive maintenance, maintenance activities are scheduled as needed, reducing unnecessary repairs and the negative impact of maintenance operations on the profitability of the manufacturing plant.

 Predictive Maintenance (PdM) promises the innovation of maintenance processes to eliminate waste, reduce operational costs, and ensure high asset availability.
 It replaces the manual and labor-intensive repair lifecycle using reactive maintenance and calendar-driven preventive maintenance